 The symptoms of physician burnout include emotional weariness, cynicism, and separation from one’s job.
 Long hours, stress, and the strain of fulfilling demanding standards can all contribute to it.

 Burnout is a primary concern for doctors everywhere since it can lessen productivity.
-When a physician lacks the motivation to treat as many patients as possible, it gradually transfers this duty to another physician, starting a vicious cycle.
+When a physician lacks the motivation to treat as many patients as possible, he gradually transfers this duty to another physician, starting a vicious cycle.
 Burnout-affected healthcare professionals may be more likely to make mistakes or deliver subpar care.

 Burnout is more prevalent than you might imagine in the medical sector.

 Fortunately, there are actions you may do to avoid burnout and maintain the efficiency of your medical business.
 One such step is to use a medical virtual assistant.